Unicorn (Marvel Comics): Yegor Balinov

-A second unnamed (at the time of his debut) Unicorn with a developed tentacled eye within his power-horn appears as a member of Remont 4 and goes on a rampage in St. Petersburg until captured by the third Titanium Man.
+A second unnamed (at the time of his debut) Unicorn with a developed tentacled eye within his power-horn appears as a member of Remont 4 and goes on a rampage in Saint Petersburg until captured by the third Titanium Man.
 His third eye is then amputated and he is incarcerated.

 During the Civil War storyline, the second Unicorn is approached by Baron Zemo and forced to either join Zemo's team of Thunderbolts or go to jail.
 He chooses to join and fights on the team's behalf.

 He is next seen in Hulk: Winter Guard along with Iron Maiden, Titanium Man, Volga, and the Snow Leopards as Remont 6.

-This versions' real name is revealed to be Yegor Balinov in Official Handbook of the Marvel Universe A-Z hardcover vol. 13.
+This versions' real name is revealed to be Yegor Balinov in Official Handbook of the Marvel Universe.

 Aaidan Blomfield

 A third Unicorn, whose real name is Aaidan Blomfield and wore the same Unicorn costume as his predecessors, only with an actual horn on the helmet, is recruited into the supervillain group Stockpile by Morgan Stark to destroy Iron Man, but they are defeated by the combined efforts of Iron Man and War Machine.
 Blomfield claimed to be an old foe of Iron Man's, but it is unknown if he really is, or was just riding on the reputation of the original Unicorn.
-His accent suggests he is either Australian or British.

 Unnamed criminal

 Roderick Kingsley later sold one of the Unicorn's outfits to an unnamed criminal.
-Unicorn is seen working for Roderick Kingsley's side at the time when Hobgoblin (who was actually Roderick Kingsley's butler Claude) was leading his forces into attacking the Goblin King's Goblin Nation.
+Unicorn is seen working for Roderick Kingsley's side at the time when Hobgoblin (Roderick Kingsley's butler Claude) was leading his forces into attacking the Goblin King's Goblin Nation.

 Following Spider-Man's victory over the Goblin King, Unicorn was among the former Hobgoblin minions at the Bar with No Name where they encounter Electro.

 During the AXIS storyline, Unicorn was among the supervillains that Missile Mate assembled to join the side of Phil Urich (who was operating as Goblin King) and the remnants of the Goblin Nation upon claiming that Roderick Kingsley "abandoned" them.

 Roderick Kingsley later regains Unicorn's services.